koggs/gitpong/README.md

 - Gustave Flaubert

 Programmer 1: "All that we see or seem is but a dream within a dream.""
--Edgar Allan Poe
+- Edgar Allan Poe

 Programmer 2: "Forget yesterday - it has already forgotten you.
 Don't sweat tomorrow - you haven't even met.
 Instead, open your eyes and your heart to a truly precious gift - today."
 ― Steve Maraboli

-Programmer 1:"Good judgment comes from experience, and a lot of that comes from bad judgment."
+Programmer 1: "Good judgment comes from experience, and a lot of that comes from bad judgment."
--Will Rogers
+- Will Rogers

-Programmer 2:
+Programmer 2: "The unhappiest people in this world, are those who care the most about what other people think."
+― C. JoyBell C.

 Programmer 1: